-Vine’s six-second video platform may be in jeopardy, but the need to capture a viewer’s attention within the first few seconds of a video is becoming ever more critical.
-After that short length of time, viewing levels plummet.
+Vine’s six-second video platform may be dead, but the need to capture a viewer’s attention within the first few seconds of a video is still critical.
+After that time, viewing levels plummet.
 Since YouTube allows viewers to skip most ads after five seconds, is it time to start creating videos that are skip-resistant?

-Well, a Millward Brown study found that when given the option, people don’t always click the skip button.
-The viewer willingly gave away control of their time because they were persuaded to watch, giving control to the brand or organization that created the ad.
-So yes, you should ensure the video’s first few seconds have a creative hook, just remember not to stop there.
+Well, a Millward Brown study found that when given the option, people didn’t always click the skip button.
+The viewer willingly gave away their time because they were persuaded to watch, giving control to the brand or organization that created the ad.
+So yes, you should ensure the video’s first few seconds have a creative hook.
+Just remember not to stop there.

 The study also found that tone can greatly affect whether people tune in or tune out.
 Whether for increased brand recognition or a longer length of viewing, the most effective hook was humor.
-In addition to humor, the top five reasons viewers resisted the skip button were:
+The top five reasons viewers resisted the skip button were:

 2) Category of Interest

 Hotels.com took ad skipping to another level.
 Check out their amazing ad here, and make sure you do hit the skip button.